 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of their mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Overall, 58 complaints (39.5%) include narratives.
-Among these 58 complaints, two (2) or 3.45% specifically address refinancing.
-Those complaints are listed below along with the most recent KHEAA complaint (as of this writing) in which the consumer consented to sharing their details.
+Overall, 62 complaints (39.5%) include narratives.
+Among these 62 complaints, four (4) or 6.45% specifically address refinancing.
+The most recent of these (as of this writing and for which the consumer consented to sharing their details) are listed below.

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with Advantage, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to also have a higher number of complaints when compared with smaller lenders.